Jugger: United States

 Multiple variants exist within the country.
 Sport jugger is nearly identical to the European variant, with very subtle rule variations.
 Another game based on the same movie developed within the live-action role play (LARP) Amtgard and is referred to there as "jugging" and applies the LARP's combat mechanics to the game as seen in the movie.
 It is basically a battle game within a foam LARP, but very popular.
-Wasteland jugger is yet another variant, where participants wear heavy home-made armor and utilize metal weapons.
+Wasteland jugger is yet another variant, where participants wear heavy home-made armor and use metal weapons.
 Engagements are more like traditional combat, as the game is full-contact and uses such weapons as iron posts, axles, stop signs and metal chains to name a few.

-The CJL or Colorado Jugger League is Based in Denver, Colorado, and was formed in 2014.
+The Colorado Jugger League or CJL is Based in Denver, Colorado, and was formed in 2014.
 The CJL plays with rules similar to their international counterparts.
-The CJL's primary form of outreach and communication is through their Facebook Page Colorado Jugger(Colorado Jugger League), where they organize monthly matches and games.
-The CJL also hosts a Youtube channel which has recordings of past games on it.
-The CJL also hosts a tournament every year called the Mile High Open, which is regularly attended to by 6 or more teams and sometimes attended by international teams, such as the 2016 Mile High International.
+The CJL's primary form of outreach and communication is through their website Coloradojugger.com and the CJL discord, where they organize a yearly league season, free community events, and a national tournament.
+The CJL also hosts a YouTube channel which has recordings of past games on it.
+The CJL annual national tournament, called the Mile High Open, is regularly attended to by 10 or more teams and sometimes attended by international teams, such as the 2016 Mile High International.
 The CJL is open to all players age 14 and up, and hosts teams from various locations all over Colorado, with teams coming from Denver, Colorado Springs, Arvada, Littleton, etc.

+The California Jugger Association was founded in September 2022 to foster a community aimed at growing the sport in California.
+Its current stated goals include: